Healthy recipes①

 [Preparing Sansho Pepper Fruit]

-Boil the onions in boiling water over medium heat for 5-6 minutes, until they are soft enough to be crushed with your fingers.
+Boil the onions in boiling water over medium heat for 5 to 6 minutes with the stems still attached.
+Boil until soft enough to crush with your fingers. -

-Once cooked, cool in cold water and leave in water for 1-2 hours to remove the bitterness.
-Taste halfway through to check if the bitterness has gone away.
+Once cooked, cool in cold water and soak in water for 1-2 hours to remove the bitterness.
+Taste it halfway through to see if the bitterness has gone away. -

 Drain in a colander and remove the stems.
-You don't have to remove the stems from the fruit, but if you prefer a more refined finish, leave only the kernels. *If you boiled a large amount, you can dry off the water thoroughly with a paper towel and store in a storage bag in the freezer.
+You don't have to remove the stems from the fruit, If you prefer a more refined finish, use only the grains.

 【cooking】